ricekot/ricekot.github.io/pages/about.md

 Hello and welcome to my website!

 My name is Akshath Kothari.
-I'm in the final year of my studies at BITS Pilani, India and I'm currently working on cool stuff at [Levo.ai](https://levo.ai).
-I'm also a [core team member](https://www.zaproxy.org/docs/team/ricekot/) for the open-source [OWASP ZAP](https://zaproxy.org) project.
+I'm currently working on cool stuff at [Levo.ai](https://levo.ai), and I'm also a [core team member](https://www.zaproxy.org/docs/team/ricekot/) for the open-source [OWASP ZAP](https://zaproxy.org) project.

 I use this blog to document any interesting ideas I encounter and to write technical posts related to programming, mathematics and engineering.
 The contents of this blog reflect my personal opinions.